rytswd/get-gitops-k8s/README.md

 # Create a local cluster using kind
 $ kind create cluster
 Creating cluster "kind" ...

+# If you want to have more customised cluster, you can run the following instead
+$ kind create cluster --config ./tools/kind-config/config-with-2-nodes.yaml --name gitops-k8s
 ...

 # Connect to the local cluster